 The school holidays are fast approaching and with them come the challenges of arranging family trips and childcare, a task which can be particularly complicated as separated parents.
-Rebecca Eels, in Stone King’s Family & Mediation Team, has 8 tips on how to navigate this busy time so that both parents and children can get the most out of the summer and their time together.
+Rebecca Eels, a partner in Stone King’s Family & Mediation Team, has 8 tips on how to navigate this busy time so that both parents and children can get the most out of the summer and their time together.

-- More than ever this is the children’s time to rest and recuperate after a busy year at school, remember they will want to see you both.
+Primarily, this is the children’s time to rest and recuperate after a busy year at school, remember they will want to see you both.

-- Try not to involve the children in making your decisions.
+Try not to involve the children in making your decisions.
 The children will not want to upset either of you so will prefer you to make the decisions, not them.

-- Ensure that arrangements for handing over of passports is done in plenty of time for the holiday and on return.
+If required, please ensure that arrangements for handing over of passports is done in plenty of time for the holiday and on return.
 Again, try not to involve the children.

-- Respect the other parent’s time with the children, it’s important to the children that they have quality time with both of you.
+Respect the other parent’s time with the children, it’s important to the children that they have quality time with both of you.

-- Above all, enjoy your summer!
+Above all, enjoy your summer!

-If you want to find out more about how Stone King’s Family & Mediation Team could support your family please contact Rebecca Eels.
+If you want to find out more about how Stone King’s Family & Mediation Team could support your family please contact Rebecca Eels